goodrobots/vision_landing/README.md

 You should now have a track_targets file in the same directory as the vision_landing script (the root of the vision_landing project).

 ### Recommended Installation
 In order to provide startup at system boot and 'graceful' stop, a systemd manifest is provided (vision_landing.service).
 To install, either alter the manifest with the full path to where vision_landing has been downloaded to (replace all instances of /usr/local/vision_landing with new path), or perhaps easier is to copy or symlink the directory to /usr/local and the provided manifest can be used without alteration.
-The following should be executed from the parent directory of vision_landing (ie. cd ..):
+The following should be executed from the root of vision_landing project (ie. in the same directory as the vision_landing script and track_targets after install):
  ```
- sudo ln -s `pwd`/vision_landing /usr/local
+ sudo ln -s `pwd` /usr/local
- sudo cp vision_landing/vision_landing.service /etc/systemd/system
+ sudo cp vision_landing.service /etc/systemd/system
  sudo systemctl daemon-reload
  ```